 The terms need to be clearly defined.
 That way, it makes it a little easier for beginners or those wanting to make sure their driving style is safe.

 Driving defensively is something that comes with practice.
-These tips will help you as you improve your skills behind the wheel.
+These tips will help you improve your skills behind the wheel.

 1. Here’s What Not To Do